winddweb/blog/_posts/2016-05-29-recommend-apps-boost-your-mac.md

 ![Parallels Desktop-icon]({{ site.baseurl }}/assets/icons/pd.png)

-Vritual machine software.
+Vritual Machine software.
 The only disadvantage is it is expansive and the company version bump the software every year but the support lasts only 2 years?

 ---